linkmalloc/proudbisayabai.ph/_posts/2025-11-06-inahan-ug-anak-patay.md

 author: Ariel Alegado
 author2: ''
 layout: post
-title: Inahan Ug Anak Patay
+title: >-
+  Mother And Child Swept Away In Liloan, Bodies Recovered In Sogod During Typhoon Tino
 description: >-
-  A mother and her child were swept away in Liloan amid heavy rains and flooding caused by Typhoon Tino.
-Their bodies were recovered on November 4.
-The child’s body was found some time after, highlighting the tragic delay, truly heartbreaking.
-Their wake is being held in Sogod.
+  SOGOD, Cebu — A tragic incident occurred amid the heavy rains and flooding caused by Typhoon Tino as a mother and her young child were swept away in Liloan.
+Their bodies were recovered on November 4, with the child’s body found some time after, highlighting the heartbreaking delay.
 categories:
   - story
 tags: